Managing General Partner

 Jamie co-leads Frazier’s Life Sciences team and has over 25 years of experience working with entrepreneurs to found and build successful therapeutics-focused companies.

 Jamie has led and served as a board member for many of Frazier’s successful life sciences investments, including Acerta Pharma BV (sold to AstraZeneca), Calistoga Pharmaceuticals (co-founder, sold to Gilead Sciences), Rempex (sold to The Medicines Company), Incline (co-founder, sold to The Medicines Company), Alnara (sold to Lilly), Portola (co-founder, NASDAQ: PTLA), CoTherix (sold to Actelion), and Threshold (NASDAQ: THLD).
 He currently represents Frazier on the boards of Alcresta, Allena Pharmaceuticals, Alpine Immune Sciences, AnaptysBio (NASDAQ: ANAB), Aptinyx, Entasis Therapeutics, and Millendo Therapeutics.
-He is also a board observer for Gritstone Oncology.
+He is also a board observer for Gritstone Oncology and Sojournix.

 Prior to joining Frazier, Jamie was the head of cardiovascular R&D at Millennium Pharmaceuticals and ran Millennium San Francisco (formerly COR Therapeutics).
 Before the merger of COR and Millennium, he served as the Vice President of Biology at COR and was responsible for all research activities.
 He served on the medical school faculties at Stanford and Harvard Medical School prior to joining COR.